MikeyBeez/chatterbot/README.md

 # Chatterbot!
 The simplest AIML-based bot.

-## I Built this on Ubuntu 19.04, but any linux should work
+## I Built this on Ubuntu 19.04, but any linux should work.
+I got most of the info from this excellent article by NanaDano:  https://www.devdungeon.com/content/ai-chat-bot-python-aiml

 ### Requires:
 * You can build this in a virtualenv with python 2.7